Cyncrovee/CynVee-Code-Editor/README.md

 - Basic syntax highlighting
 - Opening a folder as a workspace
 - Changing themes
+- Better support for user settings

 ### Currently does not feature/Yet to add
-- Better support for user settings
+- Opening folders within FileList